astep-aau/aSTEP-frontend/docs/src/content/docs/cross-group/frontend.md

 - If validation errors exist, they are stored in state and displayed in the Display component
 - Each error is shown with red text and appropriate field-specific messaging
 - The onSubmit function returns early if validation fails
-- The onSubmit function returns early if validation fails

 ## Component Details